obi-ontology/obi-ontology.org/docs/data-properties.md

 <img align="right" src="/assets/images/docs/data_lee_data_properties.png">

-- A data property can't include a unit directly, so a second data property is required to eliminate ambiguity.
+- A data property can't include a unit directly, so a second data property is needed for that.
 Is Lee a 12 year old youth, or a 12 month old toddler?
 We need the **unit of measure**, in minutes, days, months, or years.
 In the example diagram of Lee's data properties to right, is the `has weight` decimal value given in kilos or grams?
 Is height in meters or centimetres?
 Without an explicit unit, assumptions are made about units associated with a data property.

 - A data property doesn't support a relevant time of measurement value.
 For example, when was Lee's `has height` observed, and was it the same time as `has weight`, such that an accurate BMI can be calculated?
 Admittedly, time differentiated data is rather complex to model in OWL.
 A pragmatic approach, if workable, is to only expose to an OWL reasoner data that doesn't need to be differentiated by time.
 In the BMI example, we could assume height and weight data properties are adequately close in time that derivative calculations are ok.
 OBI does offer annother approach detailed in the `Time-stamped data` section to describe n-dimensional points that include time.